CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

 Consider the scenario in which the front face direction of the grass blade is perpendicular to the view vector.
 Since our grass blades won't have width, we will end up trying to render parts of the grass that are actually smaller than the size of a pixel.
 This could lead to aliasing artifacts.
 These blades are culled using a simple dot product to check its orientation relative to the camera's look vector.

+*The gif below shows the blades that will be culled.
+Notice the blades in the distance that are causing aliasing.*

 ![](img/cull_orient.gif)